- What Happens During an Arc Flash?

 An arc flash can last anywhere from a fraction of a second to several seconds, depending on a number of factors.
 Most arc flashes don't last very long because the source of the electricity is cut off quickly by circuit breakers or other safety equipment.
 The most advanced systems today use devices known as arc eliminators, which detect and extinguish the arc within just a few milliseconds.

 If a system does not have any type of safety protection, however, the arc flash will continue until the flow of electricity is physically stopped.
 This may occur when an employee physically cuts the power to the area or when the damage caused by the arc flash becomes severe enough to somehow stop the flow of electricity.

-Due to high temperatures of up to 35,000°F, intense blasts, and other results of an arc flash, arc flashes can cause a lot of damage very quickly.
+Due to high temperatures of up to 35,000°F, intense blasts, and other results of an arc flash, these electrical mishaps can cause a lot of damage very quickly.
 Understanding the different types of damage that can occur can help facilities plan their safety efforts.
 The following are all examples of what an arc flash or arc blast are capable of.

 Potential Property Damage: